 - Bronze or Cast Iron Pumps – Metal pumps were the standard for pools decades ago but they have been phased out.
 High strength composite materials have taken their place in the sun.
-The metal pump obsolescence have made parts hard to come by.
+The metal pump obsolescence has made parts hard to come by.
 If you are able to find the part, it will be at a premium.

 Motors: Listen and Learn

-If your pump’s wet end does not have any of the above red flags, a motor may be your best option.
+If your pump’s wet end does not have any of the above red flags, a motor maybe your best option.
 First on the list when determining the status of your motor is to just be quiet and listen.
 The sound that follows a flick of the power switch can lend a big clue to what motor issues lie ahead.
-Motors for the most part are simple beasts.
+Motors, for the most part, are simple beasts.
 Once installed a motor needs little if any maintenance to keep it running.
 If a properly running motor starts to make any of the following noises, a replacement motor could be your next purchase.

 - Loud Screech or Grinding – If your pump sounds less like an electrical motor and more like a Boeing Jet then your bearings are bad.
-Besides age of the motor these bearings can rust or freeze from water inside the casing.
+Besides the age of the motor, these bearings can rust or freeze from the water inside the casing.
 The most common causes are a leaky shaft seal, flooding or even errant sprinkler spray.
 Bearings are the joints that spin the shaft freely or in this case cause you severe ear pain.
 The good thing is bearings can be replaced on the cheap.
 If you’re looking to go this route, then view our selection of pool motor bearings.
 If you do go this route keep in mind you will need a specialized tool called a bearing puller to remove the bearings.

 - Humming Sound – Hmmm, what’s the cause?
 It’s the capacitor!
 This little barrel of fun stores an electrical charge to be dispersed to either kick start or keep your motor running.
-There are two type of capacitors, run (silver) and start (brown.)
+There are two types of capacitors, run (silver) and start (brown.)
 A blown capacitor is caused by a surge in power or overheating and is an easy fix for a handy homeowner.
 For the guide on replacing a capacitor, see our guide.

 - Pop and a Click – Once your motor is tripping the breaker, it is on its last legs.
 When a motor is flipping the breaker, it is a sign of a deeper electrical issue.